 Medications used to treat scleritis include the following:

-- Nonsteroidal anti-inflammatory drugs are most often used in nodular anterior scleritis.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) are most often used in nodular anterior scleritis.
 Reducing inflammation also helps to ease scleritis pain.

 - Oral glucocorticoids are the preferred choice for posterior scleritis.